Samuel-Adeola/GRC-Identity_Access_Management_Project/README.md

 ## 4.0 Methodology:
 Phase 1 – Planning:

 This phase focuses on preparing for the project's implementation by addressing resource allocation, communication, stakeholder engagement, and timeline considerations.
 The activities include:

 •	Identify and procure necessary hardware and software (e.g., systems with 8GB RAM, Oracle VirtualBox, Windows Server, Ubuntu Server, and Splunk).

 •	Assess and select free or cost-effective editions of required tools, ensuring their compatibility and security.

 •	Define communication channels and medium for the project

 •	Schedule stakeholder meetings for each phase of the project that align with project goals.

 •	Document project disclaimers, legal considerations, tools, technologies, resources, designs, processes, changes, and expected outcomes.

 •	Draft a comprehensive project timeline.

 Expected output: A detailed project plan, including schedules, resources, and tools inventory.

 Phase 2 – Project Design:

 This phase involves designing the technical and logical architecture required to achieve the project's objectives.
 The project is divided into three main sub-stages:

-1. Installation and Configuration of Machines: Install and configure Windows 10 Workstation, Ubuntu Server for Splunk, Windows Server 2022 for AD on within Oracle VirtualBox.
+1. Installation and Configuration of Machines: Install and configure Windows 10 Workstation, Ubuntu Server for Splunk, and Windows Server 2022 for AD within Oracle VirtualBox.

-2. Active Directory Configuration: Set up Active Directory, including domain controllers and group policy objects (GPOs) and define initial role-based access control (RBAC) policies and audit parameters.
+2. Active Directory Configuration: Set up Active Directory, including domain controllers and group policy objects (GPOs), and define initial role-based access control (RBAC) policies and audit parameters.

 3. SIEM Integration and Monitoring Setup: Configure Splunk and Splunk Universal Forwarder to collect and aggregate logs from Active Directory and deploy Sysmon-Sysinternal for advanced event monitoring.

 Expected output: A fully designed framework, including system architecture and configurations.

 Phase 3 – Implementation:

 This phase involves putting the designs into action to create the audit-driven IAM framework.
-Major activities at implementation stage are:
+Major activities at the implementation stage are:

 •	Deploy and validate the configuration of all machines and software.

 •	Implement automated workflows for user account lifecycle management (e.g., account creation, modification, and deactivation).

 •	Enable real-time monitoring and alerting for unauthorized access and privilege escalation using Splunk and Sysmon.

 •	Enforce RBAC and ensure users only have access relevant to their roles.

 •	Implement audit trails for all AD activities, ensuring logs are comprehensive and tamper-proof.

+•	Create User Accounts and Service Accounts  in their respective Organisational Units.

+•	Create separate administrative groups with restricted permissions and establish a monitoring system for privileged accounts.

+•	Review and revise Active Directory settings to enforce strong password policies, account lockouts, and a classification system based on the principle of least privilege.

+•	Conduct a business function review to create specific roles, ensuring users only have access to the resources necessary for their job functions.

+•	Configure ACLs in AD to ensure appropriate permissions are applied to different user groups based on their roles.

+•	Develop a PowerShell script to identify orphaned accounts by comparing Active Directory data with HR records.
+The script will automatically disable or remove these accounts.

+•	Implement regular checks for inactive or unnecessary accounts.

+•	Configure Active Directory to log changes to user accounts, security groups, and group memberships.
+All administrative activities will be tracked and logged for accountability.

+•	Use tools like Splunk or Microsoft Advanced Threat Analytics (ATA) to collect and analyze logs for unusual or suspicious activities.

+•	Set up automated alerts for suspicious changes, such as unauthorized group memberships or changes in user permissions.

 Expected output: A fully functional IAM framework in the Active Directory environment.